kasundsilva/terraform-ansible-example/README.md

-## Simple Terraform/Ansible provissioning script to create an aws ec2 instance and run an Nginx docker container inside.
+## Terraform/Ansible provissioning script to create an aws ec2 instance and run an Nginx docker container inside.

 ## Details